opsfolio/docs.opsfolio.com/src/content/docs/opsfolio/faq/faqs.md

 <details class="details" open>

 <summary class="faq">
-<h4 style="display: inline; ">What are the key advantages of utilizing this system compared to manual compliance and audit procedures?</h4>
+<h6>What are the key advantages of utilizing this system compared to manual compliance and audit procedures?</h6>
 </summary>

 <p>Using automated evidence has several advantages over manual procedures.
 Data gathering is streamlined by automation, which lowers mistake rates and guarantees accurate, consistent compliance records.
 By doing this, time and resources used on manual chores are saved.
 Additionally, real-time monitoring made possible by automated evidence helps firms to quickly address compliance issues and lower risks and penalties.
 It encourages cooperation between interested parties, which improves compliance and efficiency.
 All things considered, automated systems boost corporate performance and risk management by increasing compliance's agility, precision, and efficiency.</p>